cloudify-cosmo/cloudify-dev/scripts/replace-certificates/README.md

 E.g. if you want to replace the RabbitMQ CA certificate, you will need to specify new certificates for all RabbitMQ hosts.
     * **Special case:** In case  of replacing the "postgresql_server" CA cert, the "manager" hosts' postgresql_client certificates need to be replaced as well.
+1. Run the script using the CLI environment on the manager: `/opt/cfy/embedded/bin/python main.py`.
 1. Optional flags:
     * `--config-path` - The path to the `replace_certificates_config.yaml`.
 The default path is `./replace_certificates_config.yaml`.